 Nov.
-10 Read "Ten Ways We Get the Odds Wrong," PCW pages 242-47.
-1100.10 reau ren ways we der me ouus wrong, row pages 242-47.
-Revision of Walk in My Shoes Paper due .
-Turn in the previous version, the grading/comment sheet, and a reflection on the revision along with the new version.
+7 Review "Sex, Lies, and Conversation," PCW 408-12 Think about: We're now switching from looking at the readings for models of ways to approach content, structure, etc., and will be using them as sources of ideas and information.
+Try to get a good understanding of the information in this reading, and bring any questions you have.
 Nov.
-13 Read "The Ways of Meeting Oppression" (posted in Canvas) and "What's in a Name?"
-PCW 2-4 Paper process writing: Brainstorm personal examples that you could possibly write about using the readings from this week.
+9 Read "The Ways We Lie," PCW pages 463-7 Nov.
+11 Read "Ten Ways We Get the Odds Wrong," PCW pages 245-50.
+Revision opportunity #2: If you choose, turn in a revision of the Evaluation paper OR the Walk in My Shoes paper, attaching the previous version and a new reflection following the prompt in Canvas.
+Nov.
+14 Read "The Ways of Meeting Oppression" (posted in Canvas) and "What's in a Name?"
+PCW 2-4 Informal writing: Brainstorm personal examples that you could possibly write about using the readings from this week.
 (We should have started that during class.)
-You are not committed to using any of these ideas, but can take the final option that we look at next week.
-Due at the beginning of class on Monday : Bring yours to class on paper, email it to me, or upload it to Canvas.
-See the assignment in Canvas for more details, including the grading scale.
+Due at the beginning of class on Monday: Bring yours to class on paper, email it to me, or upload it to Canvas.
 Nov.
-15 Read "Just Walk on By: A Black Man Ponders His Power to Alter Public Space," and "Brains versus Brawn," PCW 231-34 and 376-78.
+16 Read "Just Walk on By: A Black Man Ponders His Power to Alter Public Space," and "Brains versus Brawn," PCW 231-34 and 376-78.
 Think about: What is "oppressive" about the experience each writer describes?
 How does he respond to it?
 Which of King's categories does he fit into?
 (Note: These are quite different in nature and severity, and perhaps you wouldn't call everything here "oppression."
 Fair enough, but see how well King's terms help describe the person's response in each case.)
 Does each consistently fit into one category, or does the response vary?
 Nov.
-17 Read the sample papers posted in Canvas.
-Paper process writing: Which source essay are you planning to use for your Applying Concepts paper?
+18 Read the sample papers posted in Canvas.
+Informal writing: Which source essay are you planning to use for your Applying Concepts paper?
 What real-life examples are you planning to connect to these concepts?
-(This may be one of the ideas you turned in on April 10, but confirm which one you are doing.)
 Due by the end of the day on Nov.
-17: Bring a hard copy to class or submit in Canvas.
-See the assignment in Canvas for more details, including the grading scale.
+18: Bring a hard copy to class or submit in Canvas.
 Nov.
-20 No preparation - be working on your paper.
+21 No preparation - be working on your paper.
 Class will meet.
 Nov.
-22 No class meeting .
+23 No class meeting.
 Use this time to work on your paper.
 I will be in the classroom available as needed for help.
 Nov.
-24 Happy Thanksgiving!
+25 Thanksgiving break!
 Nov.
-27 No preparation - be working on your paper.
-Class will meet.
-Have Patterns for College Writing with you in class.
-Nov.
-29 Applying Concepts Paper due.
-You should bring to class, ready to turn in, a printed copy of the finished paper.
-During class you will refer to your paper as you write a reflection on this writing project.
-If you are not in class for any reason, you will be able to do this assignment in Canvas.
-We'll be sharing these papers with groups (details TBA).
+28 Applying Concepts Paper due: to share with groups (details TBA)